LogtalkDotOrg/logtalk-for-vscode/README.md

 - `@logtalk /tests How do I write a simple unit test?`
 - `@logtalk /tests What assertions are available in lgtunit?`
 - `@logtalk /tests How do I run tests for my project?`
+- `@logtalk /docs How do I document a predicate?`
+- `@logtalk /docs What info/2 keys are available?`
+- `@logtalk /docs How do I generate HTML documentation?`

 **Features:**